 Jazz education also has a long history in Poland.
-As early as 1946, jazz was taught in YMCA clubs by Leopold Tyrmand.
-The Jazz Department at the Academy in Katowice celebrates its thirty-fifth anniversary this year.
+As early as 1946, jazz was being taught in YMCA clubs by Leopold Tyrmand.
+The Jazz Department at the Akademia in Katowice celebrates its thirty-fifth anniversary this year.
 Founded in 1969, long before many respected educational institutions in the United States even began to recognize the value of the teaching of jazz and improvisation, the Jazz Department in Katowice is the only one of its type in the country.
-The faculty is comprised of many of Eastern Europe's leading jazz performer/educators.
-With approximately four hundred students enrolled in their various jazz programs, the department has played a major role in the training of musicians of all ages.
-Like the larger home institutions, the jazz programs at the Academy and the University of Louisville are very similar.
-Each focuses on educating their students in the basics and traditions of jazz and improvisation.
-Combo and small group performance is the primary performing vehicle, with each ensemble directed by a faculty member.
+The faculty is comprised of many of Eastern Europe's leading jazz performers/educators.
+With approximately four hundred students enrolled in their various jazz programs, the department has played a major role training musicians of all ages.
+Like the larger home institutions, the jazz programs at the Akademia and UofL are very similar.
+Each focuses on educating their students in the basics and tradition of jazz and improvisation.
+Combo and small group performance is the primary performing vehicle, with each ensemble directed by a faculty person.
 The faculty and students are actively involved in joint efforts.
-Both programs are highly influenced by the teaching materials developed by worldrenowned jazz educator and publisher Jamey Aebersold.
+Both programs are highly influenced by the teaching materials developed by world renowned jazz educator and publisher Jamey Aebersold.
 One would find the same materials and recordings in the studios of each school.
-You can imagine my surprise to hear many of the same pieces and comments as I hear at home.
+You can imagine my surprise to hear many of the same pieces and comments being heard.
+It was like being at home.
+It was in this atmosphere that guitarist Craig Wagner, drummer Jason Tiemann and I visited in May, 2003.

-It was in this atmosphere that guitarist Craig Wagner, drummer Jason Tiemann , and I visited Poland in May, 2003.
-The reason for our visit was to present educational programs and to perform in schools, clubs, and concert halls throughout the country.
-Joining us to form the Polish-American Ensemble were two incredible musicians, Jacek and Wojcek Niedziela, both faculty members of the Academy's Jazz Department.
-Jacek is my counterpart at the Academy (Director of the Jazz Department) and a very gifted bassist.
+The reason for our visit was to present educational programs and to perform in schools, clubs and concert halls throughout the country with a group comprised of ourselves and members of the Akademia's Jazz Department.
+Joining us to form the Polish/American Ensemble were two incredible musicians Jacek and Wojcek Niedziela.
+Jacek is my counterpart at the Akademia - Director of the Jazz Department and a very gifted bassist.
 His twin bother Wojcek is an amazing pianist who was a finalist in the Monk Competition a few years ago.
-While not having played together before and speaking different languages (fortunately for the Americans, Jacek and Wojcek speak English), it was obvious from our first rehearsal that everyone was on the same wavelength.
-The repertoire consisted of originals, standards, and pieces made up on the spot.
+While never having played together before and speaking different languages (fortunately for the Americans, Jacek and Wojcek spoke English), it was obvious from our first rehearsal that everyone was on the same wave length.
+The repertoire consisted of originals, standards and pieces made up on the spot.
 Everyone enjoyed the challenge of performing each others' works and creating music together.
-Students from the Academy sat and listened to our rehearsals, offering encouragement and suggestions.
+Students from the Akademia sat and listened during our rehearsals, offering encouragement and suggestions.
 It was amazing how quickly everything came together.

-The first few days were used not only to become acquainted musically but to acclimate to the six hour time change.
-During this period, the American trio interacted with the Polish students by offering suggestions during student ensemble rehearsals, presenting master classes, and teaching private lessons.
+The first few days were used to not only become acquainted musically but to acclimate to the time change (six hours).
+During this period, the American trio interacted with the Polish students: offering suggestions during student ensemble rehearsals, presenting master classes and teaching private lessons.
 We each remarked at how similar our students were to theirs.

-Our first activity outside of the Academy was at the School of Music in Chorzow where we spent an entire day presenting individual clinics, a collective workshop, and a school performance.
+Our first activity outside of the Akademia was at the School of Music in Chorzow, where we spent an entire day presenting individual clinics, a collective workshop and a performance for the entire school.
 The most memorable part was walking in to the concert hall and hearing their student orchestra playing a Mozart violin concerto.
-The young violinist, about sixteen, was truly gifted, and the ensemble was first rate.
+The young violinist was about sixteen and was truly gifted and the ensemble was first rate.
 The same students were some of the first to ask questions and interact with our jazz group.
-We were all pleased to see how receptive and knowledgeable the students were.
+We were all pleased at how receptive and knowledgeable the students were.